Article réservé aux membres

 Book icon with a question mark on the cover.

 A 3bet refers to a raise after an initial raise.
-It is an action used to put pressure on opponents.
-Generally, it is used to maximize the value of a strong hand but sometimes as a bluff.
+It’s an action that puts pressure on your opponents.
+This move is often used to extract maximum profit with a strong hand, but it can also be used as a bluff.

-To start, let's go into detail about the different types of 3-bet.
-We will then see the two types of ranges you can rely on to make a 3-bet.
+Let’s start by going into detail about the different types of 3 bet.
+We will then look at the two types of ranges you can rely on for a 3 bet.

-• Polarized 3bet: Using a range that includes the best hands and weaker hands (bluffs), leaving out "medium" hands.
+• Polarized 3bet: This range includes very strong hands and bluffs but leaves out medium hands.
 Example of a polarized 3bet range:

 A polarized 3bet range contains very strong hands (at the top in red) and bluffs (at the bottom in red).